 It is said, in some circles, that there are certain things that should be hidden from public purview: namely the preceptor, the mantra, the personal deity and a few other things that I can’t recall at the moment.
 In any case, this is sober logic as we live in a time where imitation, jealousy and hypocrisy are practically intrinsic to our interpersonal dealings.
 Even those of us who are aware of such tendencies may still find the need to struggle with them on a daily basis.
 The fact is – these demonstrations of lower nature all stem from a fundamentally flawed conception of who we are.

 I am an attractive lady. <- temporary (It won’t be long until you are old and ugly.)

 I am a competent manager. <- temporary (Always?)

 I am a really cool person. <- temporary (Wait until you have kids, you’ll see how cool you really are.)

 People look to me for leadership. <- temporary (Or do you just avoid people who don’t?)

 I am a man. <- temporary (Maybe you are in this life, but what about the next?)

 The list can go on indefinitely.
 We take shelter of identities that seem like they will best negate the things we fear; but all of these conceptions of who we are in life end at the time of death.
 Shouldn’t that be our greatest fear?

 If, by devotion, we voluntarily relieve ourselves of the ephemeral shelter that such false identities (called upadis in Sanskrit) only seem to offer, we can learn to fearlessly embrace the identity of servitorship.
 Only then will we taste the happiness we are all subconsciously hoping to achieve in our experience.
-If you'd like to know more then just ask me how.

 I am eternally the servant of Krishna. <- permanent (can’t be impeded by whatever temporary situation we may find ourselves)